Pediatric Heterotaxy Syndrome

 In the lungs, for example, the left lobe of the lung might duplicate itself, replacing what ordinarily should be the right lobe of the lung.
 So, the entire lung structure is made up of two identical left lobes rather than one right and one left lobe.

-What are types of heterotaxy?
+What are the different types of Pediatric Heterotaxy Syndrome?

-- Right atrial isomerism, also called asplenia (absence of the spleen), in which dual organs mirror the right side.
+Also called asplenia (absence of the spleen), in which dual organs mirror the right side.

-- Left atrial isomerism, also called polysplenia (presence of multiple spleens), in which dual organs mirror the left side.
+Also called polysplenia (presence of multiple spleens), in which dual organs mirror the left side.

 How does heterotaxy impact the heart?